SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Results and Discussion

-As stated in Section \ref{sec:intro}, the $V.I$ power consumption in the crossbars constitutes a significantly large portion of the overall power expended in low-precision BNN inference on ReRAM crossbars \cite{sara, Chang2015}.
-Thus, in this section we compare the savings in crossbar power consumption achieved via \textit{SwitchX} to the case of normally mapped BNNs.
-Note, the other peripheral components (DAC and ADC units) interfacing the crossbar array remain same for both \textit{SwitchX} and Normal Mapping.
-The simulations for estimating the $V.I$ power consumed by the crossbars during BNN inference has been performed using ReRAM devices with an ON/OFF ratio of 10 and the analog voltages input to the crossbar are +0.1/-0.1 V (obtained via SPICE simulations as specified in Section \ref{memxbar}).
 From \figurename{~\ref{power-cifar}}(a) (data shown for a 16$\times$16 crossbar), we find that standalone \textit{SwitchX} approach leads to $\sim9\%$ power-savings on an average with respect to Normal BNN for a VGG16 network with CIFAR-100 dataset.
 While for CIFAR-10 dataset, there is $\sim8\%$ power saving for standalone \textit{SwitchX}, it increases to $\sim22\%$ when \textit{SwitchX} is combined with state-aware training.
-Furthermore, on carrying out similar experiments on 32$\times$32 crossbars, we obtain $\sim21\%$ power savings on combining \textit{SwitchX} with state-aware training. \figurename{~\ref{power-cifar}}(b) shows the layer-wise normalized average power consumption by the network with CIFAR-100 and CIFAR-10 dataset.
+Furthermore, on carrying out similar experiments on 32$\times$32 crossbars, we obtain $\sim21\%$ power savings on combining \textit{SwitchX} with state-aware training (data not shown for brevity).
+For CIFAR-100 dataset, we obtain $\sim19\%$ power savings on 16$\times$16 crossbars on combining \textit{SwitchX} with state-aware training. \figurename{~\ref{power-cifar}}(b) shows the layer-wise normalized average power consumption by the network with CIFAR-100 and CIFAR-10 dataset.
 We find that overall for each convolutional layer of the network, the power consumed by the \textit{SwitchX} BNN is lesser than the Normal BNN.
-Furthermore, this reduction becomes even more significant between `conv7' and `conv9' layers when \textit{SwitchX} is combined with state-aware training (data shown for CIFAR-10 dataset).
-This result is in accordance with \figurename{~\ref{power}}(a) which shows that the power savings on crossbar arrays increase significantly when the HRS-LRS state-distribution becomes more non-uniform.
+Furthermore, this reduction becomes even more significant between `conv7' and `conv8' layers when \textit{SwitchX} is combined with state-aware training (for CIFAR-10 dataset).
+This result is in accordance with \figurename{~\ref{power}} which shows that the power savings on crossbar arrays increase significantly when the HRS-LRS state-distribution becomes more non-uniform.